-- Try not to feel too angry and upset – your child is still learning how their behaviour affects others.
-They will need help to understand how they have hurt someone
+- You may feel angry and upset but remember your child is still learning how their behaviour affects others.
+They will need help to understand how they have hurt someone.

 - You might make some of your own; grounding young people, limiting access to technology; can give your child time to think over their actions.

 You also need to think about the roots of why your child has behaved like this.

 - Have there been a lot of changes or upset at home?

 - How do your family treat each other- are they picking up bullying behaviours in the home?

 - Does your child struggle to understand how others feel?

 - Is your child struggling with their own self worth?
 There are tips on building self esteem *here*.

 When your child realises the impact of what they have done and made amends - it can still be hard for them to move forward.
 Other people may take time to ‘forgive’ their behaviour.

 It is important that they know that everyone makes mistakes and that they can put this behind them.
 Reassure them that you love them and know that they have learnt an important lesson.